arashnm80/arashnm80.github.io/handbook/system-1-and-2.md

-Plan with system 2 and execute with system 1.
+think, Plan, analyze with system 2 and execute with system 1.